-Through character development, students also often develop soft skills such as communication, teamwork, and problem-solving.
+Students also gain soft skills such as communication, teamwork, and problem-solving.
 Soft skills are necessary to perform well in careers.
-According to a study, 86.6% of business leaders believe that communication is an important soft skill for their company, and 60% believed that the ability to work with others was necessary for success (Truang, Laura, Shaw, 2016, pg.
+One study shows that 86.6% of business leaders believe communication is an important soft skill for their company, and 60% believe the ability to work with others is necessary for success (Truang, Laura, Shaw, 2016, pg.
 1851).
-These soft skills are developed through character development programs as students work in groups and come up with solutions to everyday problems.
+These soft skills are developed through character education programs, as students collaborate in the classroom and find solutions to everyday problems.

-Character development not only prepares students for future careers, but also helps their academic and behavioral performance during school.
-Oregon State University did a study on character development based on the program Positive Action.
-Positive Action is a character development program that uses lessons and activities to teach students about relationships and actions.
-The study showed a ten percent improvement of students’ scores on national standardized math and reading tests after the use of the program.
-Also, suspensions and absences both dropped 70% and 10% respectively (What Works).
-Programs such as Positive Action are school-sponsored but require participation from teachers, parents, and students in order for the program to be the most effective.
+Work-ready skills not only prepare individuals for future careers, but also help their academic and behavioral performance during school.
+Oregon State University’s study based on the Positive Action program, which uses lessons and activities to educate about relationships and actions, showed 10% improvement of students’ scores on national standardized math and reading tests.
+In addition, suspensions and absences dropped 70% and 10% respectively (What Works).
+Programs such as Positive Action are school-sponsored, but require participation from teachers, parents, and students in order for the program to work effectively.

-According to business development leaders, the current workforce is deficient in character and soft skills (Loup, Kornegay, and Morgan, 2017, pg.
+According to business development leaders, the current workforce is deficient in character education and soft skills (Loup, Kornegay, and Morgan, 2017, pg.
 16).
-Character development programs help students develop values and work ethic that would reduce this deficiency.
-By starting the character programs in elementary and middle school, students grow up learning these skills and applying them to their lives.
-This prepares the students as they enter the workforce and benefits the employers because the workers are more skilled.
+These programs help students develop values and work ethics which would reduce this deficiency.
+Implementing work-ready skills in elementary and middle school allows students to build a foundation of character which prepares them to enter a career path with strong work ethics.

 Character Education… Our Shared Responsibility.
 (May 31, 2005).
 U.S. Department of Education.
 Retrieved from https://www2.ed.gov/admins/lead/character/brochure.html